bostick/tabit-file-format/description/tabit-file-format-description.md

 Each byte in the expanded DeltaList corresponds to a value for the current `vsq`.

+The current slot can be computed with `vsq % 20`.

-#### vsqs `0 to 7 % 20`
+#### Slots 0 to 7

 Note values for strings in this space.

-For example, value `0x80` at `vsq` 0 means a 0 note on the low E string.
-A value of `0x85` at `vsq` 1 means a 5 note on the A string.
+For example, value `0x80` at slot 0 means a 0 note on the low E string.
+A value of `0x85` at slot 1 means a 5 note on the A string.

 Drums may have higher numbers than the usual number of frets on guitar strings.
 The max note is 99, so the highest note value is `0x80` + 99 == `0xe3`.

 Besides note values, `0x11` is used for mute string (shown as `x` in TabIt) and `0x12` for stop string (shown as `*` in TabIt).

-A muted string plays for a 1/128 note.
+A muted string plays for a 1/64 of a second using the current instrument, or until the next event on that string.

-#### vsqs `8 to 15 % 20`
+#### Slots 8 to 15

-These are effects for each string.
-Vsq 8 is the effects for string 0, vsq 9 is the effects for string 1, etc.
+Effects for each string.
+Slot 8 is the effect for string 0 (E), Slot 9 is the effect for string 1 (A), etc.

-The effect values:
 ```
-0x00: Skip (no effect)
+0x00: Skip (no string effect)
 0x28 ('('): Soft
 0x2f ('/'): Slide up
 0x3c ('<'): Harmonic